MohammadMarzbani/Password-Generator/README.md

 # Password-Generator

 ---

+## Version 0.5 (Small update):

+Password change report added by admin (Data\Adminedit.csv) New information will be emailed after each change

+---

 ## Version 0.4 (Small update):

 The system for registering admin changes in passwords was added to the project